 Although you can enter any experiences that you believe are relevant to your application, we recommend focusing on those experiences within the last 10 years and at the collegiate level and above.
 Enter only current and in-progress experiences (not planned experiences), and check your program's requirements regarding documentation.

-Paid work done outside of the health care field; for example, a retail or restaurant job.
+Paid work done outside of the health care field or a research lab; for example, a retail or restaurant job.

 Research projects completed, preferably in addition to or outside of regular classroom work.